Cascade Madam Bel, Mauritius: Beauty & Dark History

 Conclusion

-It took me three years to put together this article after conducting extensive study on this individual named Sturbel.
+It took me a while to put together this article after conducting extensive study on this individual named Sturbel.
 The location piqued my interest, and I wanted to learn why the waterfall got the name Madam Bel.
 I have my own opinions on the subject, and am not pushing anyone to believe my thesis.
 To summarize, the name Madam Bel was actually Marie Françoise Sturbel, born Lousteau.
 I have discovered no evidence to corroborate the rumors that she extracted oil from her slaves or had affairs with them.
 However, there are documented records of another Sturbel, Lady Fanny Lousteau Sturbel, who committed cruelties against her slaves and received a fine.
 Unfortunately, the tomb of Marie Françoise Sturbel, who died in 1845 and was buried at the Pamplemousses Cemetery, has not been discovered.

 This post may be updated later if additional findings are made.
 If you have any further information about Madam Bel or Sturbel, please contact me or add me on Facebook.